signalfx/integrations/collectd-activemq/README.md

 ### DESCRIPTION

-This is the SignalFx ActiveMQ plugin.
-Follow these instructions to configure the Java plugin for collectd to monitor ActiveMQ.
-This will send data about ActiveMQ to SignalFx, enabling built-in ActiveMQ monitoring dashboards.
+SignalFx's integration with ActiveMQ configures the Java plugin for collectd to monitor ActiveMQ.

 Use this plugin to monitor the following types of information from ActiveMQ: